 Across the street from the Botanic Garden stands the US Capitol building and the U.S. Capitol Christmas Tree.
 Each year an enormous tree is shipped from one of our National Forests, erected on the Capitol's front lawn, and decorated with ornaments from the tree's home state.

-In 2022, the tree will come from the National Forests in North Carolina.
+In 2024, the tree came all the way from Alaska's National Forests.
 Capitol tree decorations are handmade, giving this tree an authentic touch.

 TIP: The tree is lit from dusk until 11:00 pm nightly, but we like to visit in the daytime too.
 During the day you'll have a better view of the decorations.
 Visit at dusk and you may capture a pretty background sunset.